George Duffield (minister, born 1732)

 George Duffield (October 7, 1732 – February 2, 1790) was a leading eighteenth-century Presbyterian minister.
 He was born in Lancaster County, Province of Pennsylvania in 1732.
 In 1779, Duffield was elected a member of the American Philosophical Society.
+Because of his involvement in the American Revolution and close association to General George Washington he is often referred to as "The revolutionary patriot" or "The revolutionary chaplain".
+Before and during the American Revolutionary War, by means of his inciteful and inspirational sermons, he preached the virtue of armed resistance, prompting the British Crown to place a reward on his head.Duffield served under General Washington at the Battles of Princeton and Trenton.